James Paster and Stephen McCoy: Trials

 In 1982, Paster received three life sentences in Alabama for unrelated crimes: robbery-assault, robbery in the first degree, and burglary in the first degree.
 On June 1, 1983, while serving his sentences at Holman Correctional Facility in Alabama, he was indicted for the capital murder of Robert Howard in Houston.
 Police interviewed Paster at the prison, where they tape-recorded his confession to the murder.

 On September 21, 1983, Paster was found guilty of capital murder and was sentenced to death the following day for murdering Howard.
 McCoy, who at the time of the revelation was serving a five-year sentence in a Texas prison for burglary, was found guilty of capital murder and rape.
 He was indicted on April 19, 1983, and was found guilty of capital murder on July 26, 1984.
 He was sentenced to death the following day for murdering Johnson.

 LeBlanc was also found guilty for his role in the murders and was sentenced to thirty-five years in prison.
 He received a lighter sentence in exchange for his testimony against Paster and McCoy.
-Howard's ex-wife and her new husband were also found guilty of murder.
-Each was sentenced to life in prison for their part in the murder of Howard.
+Trudy and Eddie LeBlanc were both also convicted of murder for their part in the murder of Howard and each received life sentences.

 Executions

-In April 1989, Paster and another inmate attempted to escape from prison by squeezing through an air vent and sawing through an exhaust fan.
+In April 1989, Paster and fellow death row inmate Noble Mays Jr. attempted to escape from prison by squeezing through an air vent and sawing through an exhaust fan.
 The attempt was unsuccessful after they were caught in a pipe corridor, and they were returned to death row.

 On May 24, 1989, McCoy was executed via lethal injection at the Huntsville Unit in Huntsville, Texas, for the rape and murder of Cynthia Johnson.
 His execution was considered botched.
 Witnesses reported that his chest started to heave as the execution began.
 He also gasped, choked, and then arched his back from the gurney, as the drugs from the lethal injection took effect.
 One of the witnesses fainted during the execution and reportedly knocked over another witness.
 The Texas Attorney General, Jim Mattox, later admitted that McCoy "seemed to have a somewhat stronger reaction," and that "The drugs might have been administered in a heavier dose or more rapidly."
 McCoy's last meal was a cheeseburger, french fries, and a strawberry milkshake.
 He made no final statement.

 On September 20, 1989, Paster was executed via lethal injection at the Huntsville Unit for the capital murder of Robert Howard.
 Prior to his execution, Paster confessed to murdering two other women in the Houston area, but he was never tried for either of the two killings.
-Paster's last meal consisted of steak, salad, french fried potatoes, and watermelon.
+Paster's last meal consisted of steak, salad, French fried potatoes, and watermelon.

 They are both buried at Captain Joe Byrd Cemetery.